Gene Gammage

-Eugene Seldon "Gene" Gammage (born January 30, 1931, Atlanta, Georgia) is an American jazz drummer.
+Eugene "Gene" Gammage (born January 30, 1931) is an American jazz drummer.

 Biography

-Gene Gammage begins his professional career as a drummer in 1952 after serving in the Air Force (1948-1952).
-In 1953, in Los Angeles he finds a steady gig with Teddy Charles, and Bill Crow on bass.
+Gene Gammage began his professional career as a drummer in 1952 after serving in the Air Force (1948-1952).
+In 1953, in Los Angeles he found a steady gig with Teddy Charles, and Bill Crow on bass.

-Following this, he plays with leaders Buddy Collette (1955) Hampton Hawes (1955), André Previn (1955), Barney Kessel (1956), Herb Geller, Jack Sheldon.
+Following this, he played with leaders Buddy Collette (1955) Hampton Hawes (1955), André Previn (1955), Barney Kessel (1956), Herb Geller, Jack Sheldon.
 Tenor saxophonist Jack Laird hired him for an engagement at Club El Sereno in East LA (with pianist Franck Patchen).
+Peterson described Gammage as "a young man with an irrepressible sense of humour", "who possessed considerable talent."

-In November 1956, he is in Las Vegas with Oscar Peterson.
+In November 1956, he was in Las Vegas with Oscar Peterson.

-In 1957, he joins Beverly Kelly and Pat Moran McCoy for a quartet and trio including Scott LaFaro.
-Two albums are recorded and issued in 1958 under the two leaders' names.
+In 1957, he joined Beverly Kelly and Pat Moran McCoy for a quartet and trio including Scott LaFaro.
+Two albums were recorded and issued in 1958 under the two leaders' names.

-From fall 1958 to Spring 1959, he is hired again by Oscar Peterson.
-The trio, with Ray Brown on bass, records a jazz version of My Fair Lady on November, 20&21 1958.
+From fall 1958 to Spring 1959, he was hired again by Oscar Peterson.
+The trio, with Ray Brown on bass, recorded a jazz version of My Fair Lady on November, 20&21 1958.

-In St Louis in August 1961, he records 3 live dates with Webster Young, Shirley Horn, and Johnny Hartman.
+In St Louis in August 1961, he recorded 3 live dates with Webster Young, Shirley Horn, and Johnny Hartman.